comby-tools/comby.dev/website/blog/2021-03-26-comby-reducer.md

 ```

 Program syntax often use call or function-like syntax that comma-separate
-parameters or arguments inside parenthes.
+parameters or arguments inside parentheses.
 This transformation attempts to remove
 elements in such syntax.
 This transform doesn't have a rule part, since it might
 not be as fruitful to attempt nested reductions inside of `:[1]` or `:[2]`.
 But,
 we could easily add it.